Q. Will Fiber Connect provide content with my subscription?

 Q. What on-premise equipment will Fiber Connect provide subscribers; is there a separate fee paid monthly for this equipment?

-A. Fiber Connect will provide a free ONT (Optical Network Termination), or modem.
+A. Fiber Connect will provide a free ONT (Optical Network Termination a.k.a.modem).
 There are no follow-on, monthly rental charges for the ONT.

 Q. Will Fiber Connect's digital phone service allow me to drop my landline?